 Can Stress Cause Hives or Skin Rashes?

-One percent or less of people have CIU, or CSU.
-Usually, they are between the ages of 20 and 40, and they generally encounter a single outbreak that lasts no more than 24 hours, after which, new hives appear.
+One percent or less of people have CIU or CSU.
+Usually, they are between the ages of 20 and 40, and they generally encounter a single outbreak that lasts no more than 24 hours, after which new hives appear.

-CIU is not an allergy and is not contagious, but medical professionals are not sure of what causes the condition though they suspect the immune system could play a part.
-Although doctors are not sure what causes CIU, they know that it can be triggered by a combination of factors, such as food allergens, environmental irritants such as animal furs, pollen, irritating chemicals such as laundry detergents, or a response to chronic infection diseases such as bacterial infections, fungal infections, viral infections, parasitic infections, insect bites and stings.
+CIU is not an allergy and is not contagious, but medical professionals are not sure what causes the condition though they suspect the immune system could play a part.
+Although doctors are not sure what causes CIU, they know that it can be triggered by a combination of factors, such as food allergens, environmental irritants such as animal fur, pollen, irritating chemicals such as laundry detergents, or a response to chronic infection diseases such as bacterial infections, fungal infections, viral infections, parasitic infections, insect bites and stings.

 The immune response system then signals the brain to release strong chemicals to relax the body, and one of these strong chemicals is histamine, which leads to itching, inflammation and common skin conditions such as rashes or chronic hives.
 So it is not wrong to say that high stress levels can cause skin rashes, and such rashes or skin inflammation are known as stress hives because they occur in response to stress.